ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/how-to/handle-document-relationships.java.markdown

 you must remember to follow certain rules that must apply to the provided string path:

-1.	**Dots** are used to separate fields e.g. `"referral.customerId"` in the example above means that our `Order` contains field `referral` and that field contains another field called `customerId`.
+1.	**Dots** are used to separate fields e.g. `"Referral.CustomerId"` in the example above means that our `Order` contains field `Referral` and that field contains another field called `CustomerId`.
 2.	**Indexer operator** is used to indicate that field is a collection type.
-So if our `Order` has a list of LineItems and each `lineItem` contains a `productId` field, then we can create string path as follows: `"lineItems[].productId"`.
+So if our `Order` has a list of LineItems and each `LineItem` contains a `ProductId` field, then we can create string path as follows: `"LineItems[].ProductId"`.
 3.	**Prefixes** can be used to indicate the prefix of the identifier of the document that is going to be included.
 It can be useful when working with custom or semantic identifiers.
-For example, if you have a customer stored under `customers/login@domain.com` then you can include it using `"referral.customerEmail(customers/)"` (`customers/` is the prefix here).
+For example, if you have a customer stored under `customers/login@domain.com` then you can include it using `"Referral.CustomerEmail(customers/)"` (`customers/` is the prefix here).

 Learning string path rules may be useful when you will want to query database using HTTP API.